layday/instawow/README.rst

 `WeakAuras Companion <https://weakauras.wtf/>`__.
 To use the updater and provided that you have WeakAuras installed::

-    instawow extras weakauras build-companion -a <your account name>
+    instawow weakauras-companion build -a <your account name>
     instawow install instawow:weakauras-companion

 You will have to rebuild the companion add-on prior to updating